APPLICATIONS & AUDITIONS

 Whenever possible, live auditions are strongly recommended, not only to enhance your chances of admission, but also to give you an idea of how beautiful Ohio University is.
 However, we accept recorded auditions for out-of-state students in remote locations and for international students.
 The above deadlines and repertoire requirements still apply.
 Please be sure to label your CD clearly.

-Prospective graduate students may submit a recording of a recent recital in lieu of making an audition CD; in this case, a third solo serves as a substitute for the orchestral excerpts requirement.
+Prospective graduate students may submit a recording of a recent recital in lieu of making an audition recording; in this case, a third solo serves as a substitute for the orchestral excerpts requirement.

 Designed by Elizabeth Aleksander.